varneberg/Cheat-Sheets/INF140-summary.md

 * The prevention of unauthorized use of a resource, including the prevention of use of a resource in an unauthorized manner

+### Access Control Key Points

+* Access control prevents unauthorized use of resources(objects) to subjects
+* Subjects are processes on behalf of users and applications
+* Classes of subjects
+  * Owner
+  * Group
+  * World
+* Objects
+  * Files
+  * Database records
+  * Disk blocks
+  * Memory segments
+  * Processes
+* Access rights
+  * Read
+  * Write
+  * Execute
+  * Delete
+  * Create
+* DAC
+  * Access rights may be granted to other subjects(common in OS's and DB's)
+* RBAC
+  * Subjects take on roles
+    * Access rights assigned to roles
+* MAC
+  * Subjects/objects assigned to different levels
+  * Subjects can not modify assignment
+* ABAC
+  * Access based on attributes of subjects, objects and even actions and context

 ### Access Control and Other Security Functions

 * Identification